 P619L18

-An AP that transmits an EHT NDP Announcement frame identifying EHT STAs shall set the TA field of the frame to the MAC address of the AP, unless dot11MultiBSSIDImplemented is true and the EHT NDP Announcement frame identifies STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
-If the EHT NDP Announcement frame is transmitted in a non-HT duplicate PPDU then the TA field of the EHT NDP Announcement frame is a bandwidth signaling TA (see 10.6.6.6 (Channel Width selection for Control frames)).
+An AP that transmits an EHT NDP Announcement frame (#17065) shall set the TA field of the frame to the MAC address of the AP, unless dot11MultiBSSIDImplemented is true and the EHT NDP Announcement frame identifies STAs from at least two different BSSs of the multiple BSSID set, in which case (#17066) the AP shall set the TA field of the frame to the transmitted BSSID.
+If the EHT NDP Announcement frame is transmitted in a non-HT duplicate PPDU (#17274) (channel width 40 MHz or wider), then the TA field of the EHT NDP Announcement frame is a bandwidth signaling TA (see 10.6.6.6 (Channel Width selection for Control frames)); (#17274) if the EHT NDP Announcement frame is transmitted in a non-HT PPDU (channel width 20 MHz), the TA field of the EHT NDP Announcement frame may be a bandwidth signaling TA (see 10.6.6.6 (Channel Width selection for Control frames)).

 P619L26

-An EHT beamformer that transmits an EHT NDP Announcement frame to an EHT beamformee that is an associated AP, mesh STA, or IBSS STA, shall include one STA Info field in the EHT NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
+An EHT beamformer that transmits an EHT NDP Announcement frame to an EHT beamformee that is an associated AP, mesh STA, or IBSS STA, shall include (#17067) a single STA Info field in the EHT NDP Announcement frame and shall set the AID11 (#17258) subfield in the STA Info field of the frame to 0.

 P61931

-When an EHT beamformer is an AP and EHT beamformees are non-AP STAs, the EHT beamformer that transmits an EHT NDP Announcement frame to one or more EHT beamformees shall set the AID11 subfield to 11 LSBs of the AID of each EHT beamformee.
+When an EHT beamformer is an AP and EHT beamformees are non-AP STAs, the EHT beamformer that transmits an EHT NDP Announcement frame to one or more EHT beamformees shall set the AID11 subfield to (#17068) the 11 LSBs of the AID of each EHT beamformee.